 To cut it short, the following basics apply to all recipes if not mentioned otherwise.

-Steam is created by pouring hot water with a syringe in an iron skillet filled with lava stones.
+Steam is created by pouring a good amount of hot water in an iron skillet filled with lava stones.

 More information on how we are doing it can be found here.